binkley/homebrewery-files/witch.md

 _**Prepared Spells of Level 1+.**_
 You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 spells from the Witch spell list.

 The number of spells on your list increases as you gain Witch levels, as shown in the Prepared Spells column of the Witch Features table.
 Whenever that number increases, choose additional spells from the Witch spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 3 Witch, your list of prepared spells can include six spells of levels 1 and 2 in any combination.
+For example, if you&rsquo;re a level 3 Witch, your list of prepared spells can include six spells of levels 1 and 2 in any combination.

+\page

-If another Witch feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Cleric spells for you.
+If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Cleric spells for you.

 _**Spellcasting Ability.**_
 Wisdom is your spellcasting ability for your Witch spells.

 _**Spellcasting Focus.**_
 You can use a Druidic Focus, Herbalism Kit, or Cook&rsquo;s Utensils as a Spellcasting Focus for your Witch spells.

-\page

 ##### Witch Features
 <div class='wide'>